T-Kozikopoulos/Imgur-album-downloader/README.md

 # Imgur-album-downloader
-Download entire albums the easy way.
+A script for downloading entire albums/galleries from Imgur.
+Very easy to use.